KevinMenden/findCroc/README.txt

 	reached within one step.
 Else, the ranger takes one step and then searches the waterhole.

 -	The fact that tourists can be eaten and thereby show the position of croc is not yet considered and still needs implementing
+EDIT: Has now been implemented.
+When tourists are eaten, the probability for this state in the sequence is set to 1.

 Note: The estimation of Crocs position is sometimes really good, then Croc is found in a few steps.
 However sometimes it is really bad and then it can take a long time ...
 I'm not sure if it is because of the emission probability model I used or because the readings are just so all over the place (which they are sometimes).
 But we might wanna try something else out there.